Research

 Networked substation automation and protection

 In 2013 I completed a PhD at the Queensland University of Technology in the area of advanced networking and time synchronisation in substations using Ethernet networks.
 This work assessed in detail the performance of IEC 61850-9-2 process buses, the IEEE Std 1588 Precision Time Protocol and the recent IEEE Std C37.238 PTP Power System Profile.
-The outcomes of this research have been published in a series of peer-reviewed journal and conference papers, the details of which can be found on the Publication Page with links to free downloads from QUT ePrints.
+The outcomes of this research have been published in a series of peer-reviewed journal and conference papers.

 Citation and thesis download